jsor/carty/README.md

 For browser support, check [caniuse](http://caniuse.com/#search=promise)

-You can use [es6-promise](https://github.com/jakearchibald/es6-promise) to polyfill both node and browsers.
+You can use [es6-promise](https://github.com/jakearchibald/es6-promise) to polyfill both Node and browsers.

 ### Other